ysharplanguage/FastJsonParser/README.md

 "But, why such an ad-hoc parser?
 Why 'speed', anyway?"
 ------------------------------------------------------

 "...
-Why do you care, when you already have the excellent JSON.NET and ServiceStack around?"
+Why do you even care, when you already have the excellent, fast, feature-rich JSON.NET and ServiceStack around?"

-Indeed, parsing speed isn't in fact the very end goal on this end.
+Indeed, pure parsing + deserialization speed isn't in fact the *long term* goal on this end, not for any *arbitrary* JSON anyway.
 For another, and broader project still in design stage I have, I intend to use JSON as a malleable IR (intermediary representation) for code and meta data transformations that I will need to make happen in-between a high level source language (e.g., C#, or F#,...) and the target CIL (or, even, some other low-level target).

 JSON.NET's deserialization is great (and so is ServiceStack's) - really, they are - but I would like to have something of my own in my toolbox much smaller/manageable (in terms of # of SLOC of the code base) for whatever unforeseen requirements to the deserialization process (from JSON text into CLR types and values) I may have to tackle.